Find Trade Colleges

 • Direct security activities at derailments, fires, floods, or strikes involving railroad property.

-These are the skills Transit and Railroad Police say are the most useful in their careers:
+When polled, Transit and Railroad Police say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.